North-Seattle-College/ad440-winter2020-thursday-repo/Automation/api_gateway/readme.md

 # Rebuild API
 - import swagger form [apiteam swagger](https://app.swaggerhub.com/apis/UnTamedLaw/keymanagement/4.0?loggedInWithGitHub=true)

-- run intergration_type_set_stgVar.py (yes misspelled)
+- don't run intergration_type_set_stgVar.py (yes misspelled)

   This will set all methods to lambda integration (not lambda proxy integration) and update the integration request mapping.
+But for some reason it will delete all response status codes for all methods.
+Only run if it is fixed, and/or you need to add stage variables in bulk for new methods.
+(Then use export swagger to get around the issue.)

 - run lambda_stage_variable_enable_apiGateway.py for all existing stages.